cloudevents/conformance/format/README.md

 Conformance tests should always be valid in terms of the higher-level format: JSON format test files are always in the form of valid JSON documents, for example.
+We're not attempting to test the JSON (etc) parsers used by each SDK.

 ## "Golden" sample events